Best Putter for Beginners 2025 (Our Top Picks After Testing)

 Cons

-Ping’s most popular putter, the Anser, gets a 2023 update with a milled face, lightweight graphite shaft, and high-contrast alignment guide.
+Ping’s most popular putter, the Anser, gets an update with a milled face, lightweight graphite shaft, and high-contrast alignment guide.

 This high MOI putter offers a firmer feel than comparable blade-style options but delivers the touch you need from anywhere on the putting surface.